hapax/hapax.github.io/assets/emcc.md

 The analogy is hopefully clear.
 The ratio between units of $x$ and units of $t$ is given by $c$.
-The expression $s^2(\Delta x, \Delta t)$ defines a "spacetime length", obeying a "spacetime Pythagoras' theorem" which means that $s^2$ does not change even when we speed up or slow down.
+The expression $s^2(\Delta x, \Delta t)$ defines a "spacetime length", obeying a spacetime version of Pythagoras' theorem, namely that the
+$s^2$ distance between events does not change even when we speed up or slow down.
-In particular, $s^2 = 0$ for a light ray whatever speed *we* are moving when we measure, and hence light always travels with velocity $c$.
+In particular, $s^2 = 0$ for the measurements defining a light ray whatever speed *we* are moving, and hence light always travels with velocity $c$.

 #### Dilation and contraction